-My plan is to post one photograph – or a short series of related photographs – every day for 365 days, with a brief caption and a question for readers to think about.
-The photographs are not always – or mostly – award-winning; sometimes they are just a picture of an e-mail or essay on my screen.
+A word about the photographs: These photographs are not always – or mostly – award-winning; sometimes they are just a picture of an e-mail or essay on my screen.
 Most days, I took at least one photograph of a particular moment I wanted to capture; some days, I took several photographs at different points of the day.
 While I do have pictures of students in some of them, I avoided faces; though the students knew what I was doing, I didn’t want to ask for student releases.

 The ironic part about this career that has, in fact, defined me more than anything else I did in my working life is that I did not plan or expect to be a teacher.
 In fact, because my mother – a school secretary in the New York City school system – desperately wanted me to go into teaching, I did everything but.
 I was a writer and editor for 20-plus years, working in book publishing and healthcare philanthropy, and, ultimately, becoming the public information officer for my school district not long after moving to my town.
 That was my back door to teaching, as I was asked by a good friend of mine, the curriculum supervisor for language arts, to teach a short class for an annual creative writing forum; while I had only taught years before as a teaching assistant in grad school, I was hooked.
 I ended up in teaching through the alternate route program, having already taken the Praxis and gotten my the necessary certificate to get me in the door.